Blockchain-at-Michigan/Front-End-Workshop/README.md

 **CryptoInsurance**: How might we assist citizens of nations with weak currency or unstable governments secure their money and avoid catastrophic risk? e.g., Venezuela

-**Social Impact**: Think about ways you could use a token to incentivize a positive social impact?

 **Connection to the Physical World**: How can you design a connection between tokens and physical objects such that this connection is enforced and maintained when the physical item or token change possession?

 ## helpful-links